 These blockchain based cryptographic tokens enable “distributed Internet tribes” to emerge.
 As opposed to traditional companies that are structured in a top manner with many layers of management (bureaucratic coordination), blockchain disrupt classic top-down governance structures with decentralized autonomous organizations (DAOs).
 DAOs bound people together not by a legal entity and formal contracts, but instead by cryptographic tokens (incentives) and fully transparent rules that are written into the software.

+The Bitcoin Network can be seen as the first true DAO that provides an infrastructure for money without banks and bank managers and has stayed attack resistant as well as fault tolerant since the first block was created in 2009.
+No central entity controls Bitcoin.
+In theory, only a worldwide power outage could shut down Bitcoin.
 With the advent of Ethereum however, tokens have moved up the technology stack and can now be issued on the application layer as dApp tokens or DAO tokens.
 Smart contracts on the Ethereum Blockchain enable the creation of tokens with complex behaviors attached to them.
 Today, the token concept is central to most social and economic innovations developed with blockchain technology.